raiden-network/raiden-services/adr/003-mediation-fees.md

 ## Detailed analysis

 One important detail is that fees are not only calculated for the channel over which the mediation payment is sent, but also for the channel over which the payment is received.
-Without this, a node could not incentivize receiving through a certain channel, which is just as important for rebalancing as sending through the right channel.
+Without this, a node could not incentivize receiving through a certain channel, which is just as important for rebalancing as sending through the right channel (see the next section for a detailed example).
 So the total mediation fee for a node is

 `MF_total = MF_in_channel + MF_out_channel`